 - Pharmacotherapy: Medications can frequently control allergy symptoms.
 These may include antihistamines, decongestants, prescription nasal sprays, leukotriene inhibitors and other types of products.

-- Immunotherapy: When allergen avoidance and medications do not successfully control allergy symptoms, and Ear, Nose, and Throat (ENT) specialist can alter the body’s overactive response by carefully challenging the patient’s immune system through regular injections of the actual allergens to which a patient is sensitive.
+- Immunotherapy: When allergen avoidance and medications do not successfully control allergy symptoms, an ENT specialist can alter the body’s overactive response by carefully challenging the patient’s immune system through exposure to the actual allergens to which a patient is sensitive.
 Once the patient’s allergens have been identified by allergy testing, immunotherapy treatment can be given in one of two ways–with regular injections known as subcutaneous immunotherapy (aka allergy shots) or with the use of tablets known as sublingual immunotherapy (SLIT).
 SLIT is growing in popularity among patients but may not be covered by some insurance plans.
 Talk to your provider for more information.

 Why Seek Allergy Treatment from an Ear, Nose, and Throat Specialist?